gwdistsys18/dist-sys-practice/README.md

 1. Easy to deploy on servers.
 Simply using a `dock pull`  command can pull a container with all environment that is needed to local environment.
 2. Consume less resource.
 According to the way that Docker runs on a host OS, when add a container onto Docker, it does not required a entire OS environment.
 Instead, it only package all dependency that current container is needed and deployed.
 In this way docker save a lot of resource and almost can be regarded as a single application.
 3. Isolation for both host machine and different containers.
 For instance, if I want to deploy a service on server that one required Python 3 and one required Python 2.7.
 If I run the two applications on host OS I will have to configure both Python 2.7 and Python 3.7 with a lot of configuration problems such as path and specific dependency.
-On the other hand, if I use docker I can write two dockerfiles and create two containers.
+On the other hand, if I use docker I can write two Dockerfile and create two containers.
 It is isolated and will not influence the host machine.

 ### Intermediate Level - Video: What are Containers?